- (15.1) My child has ongoing behavior problems. Does the district have any responsibility to address those problems?

 - (15.3) How do I get a behavioral assessment and what services are available to address my child’s behavioral needs?

-- (15.5) Are school districts prohibited from using any type of emergency behavioral interventions?
+- (15.5) Are school districts prohibited from using any type of emergency interventions?

-- (15.6) If a school district uses emergency behavior intervention such as physical restraint on my child, what must the school district do and what must I do?
+- (15.6) If a school district uses an emergency intervention such as physical restraint on my child, what must the school district do and what must I do?

 - (15.7) Where else can I look for guidance on a school’s duties to provide behavioral services?

 - (15.8) My child is accused of bullying other children at school.
-What should her school do?
+What should their school do?

 - (15.9) How do I know if my child is being bullied?

-- (15.10) If my child is bullied, should an IEP team reconsider her needs and services, even if she was not bullied because of her disability?
+- (15.10) If my child is bullied, should an IEP team reconsider their needs and services, even if they were not bullied because of their disability?

 - (15.11) Can my child be moved to a different school to prevent future bullying?